-The Deuterocanonical books were not added to the Bible at the council of Trent like many opponents say.
-Christians always considered them part of the Bible.
-The Latin Vulgate written in 400 A.D. by Jerome included the Deuterocanonical books.
+The Deuterocanonical books were not added to the Bible at the council of Trent.
+Faithful Christians always considered them part of the Bible.
+The Latin Vulgate, written in 400 A.D. by Jerome included the Deuterocanonical books.
 Their formal acceptance happened at Trent as a response to the Reform.
 This was the first time the Deuterocanonical books were called into serious question.

 The Gutenberg Bible of 1455 contained the Deuterocanonical books.
-It was the Vulgate.
-It was written in Latin.
-It predates the Reformation.
+It was the Vulgate written in Latin, and predates the Reformation.

 There was not a published Bible before the Reformation that did not contain the Deuteros.

 I've heard some Evangelicals say the Deuterocanonical books don't belong in the Bible because they are unbiblical.
-To me that is a circular argument.
+That is a circular argument.
 Martin Luther removed them from his version (he also wanted to pull the Books of James and Revelation).
 Now, based on this new canon, Evangelicals are saying the Deuteros are unbiblical.
-If the Deuteros were in the Bible from the beginning, which is what history reveals, then I would say they are biblical by their very definition.
+If the Deuteros were in the Bible from the beginning, which is what history reveals, then we would say they are biblical by their very definition.

 I asked Dr. Art Sippo (a well-known Catholic apologist) to explain a bit of the history of the Septuagint - the Greek Old Testament - that Jesus quotes from most often: